allisala/compliance-radar322391/README.md

 <img width="1285" height="38" alt="image" src="https://github.com/user-attachments/assets/927611aa-625d-4832-9523-7a51e238125d" />

  ----

+> [!TIP]
-Interpretation Guide explains, what the model is telling us about each department and how to use the results for decision-making.
+> Interpretation Guide below explains, what the model is telling us about each department and how to use the results for decision-making. \

- ----
+> 1\.
+High-Risk & Non-Compliant \
+> 2\.
+Medium-Risk & Non-Compliant \
+> 3\.
+Compliant, but Medium Risk \
+> 4\.
+Compliant & Low Risk
+---

 - **Condition 1 — High-Risk & Non-Compliant**